 For a Karachiite used to 365 days of sun with maybe 2 days of drizzling (if we’re lucky), the idea that, at any given moment, the sky can burst out into big, fat tears and thunderous rage (literally) is a little difficult to grasp.
 The three days that we were there, we felt like we experienced three different seasons each day!
 Thankfully, we had learned our lesson in Florence – check the weather forecast before stepping foot into the great outdoors.

 2. The Catcall(er)s Are Worse Than the Pickpockets

 Everyone had warned us about potential pickpockets in Rome.
-But no one had mentioned that catcalling was a thing!
+But no one had mentioned that catcalling was a thing (here or in Paris)!
 I mean, you’d think two girls born and raised in Pakistan, wouldn’t really be surprised – we either develop really thick skins or get ready to take off our chapals every time there’s even the hint of a whistle while walking down the street.
 When it happens in a place you’d least expect it to though, you can’t help but be a little taken aback.
 Followed by the realisation that you’re not wearing chapals you can easily take off.
 On the bright side: we did manage to avoid the pickpockets.

 P.S: Not trying to say that the city is full of creeps or anything.
 Just sharing an experience we had so you can be extra prepared.

 3. The Tourist Spots Also Like To Go On Vacation